Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 Hook execution, so an XPOP that races source materialization can be relayed later.

-Shadow-ticket cancellation is source resource reclamation.
-It releases account reserve and an outstanding-ticket slot when a round trip is abandoned, but it cannot revoke shares already published to peers.
-Operators should delete a latch only with external evidence such as target expiry, destination Ticket consumption, or SignerList invalidation, or with an explicit policy that accepts later target execution without callback readiness.
+Shadow-ticket cancellation is non-revoking.
+While publication is pending it unlinks signing work and retains callback readiness because shares already published to peers cannot be withdrawn.
+Once the latch is non-pending, an explicit owner cleanup may erase it, release reserve, and knowingly accept later target execution without callback readiness.
+Symmetric witness+XPOP completion also erases. v1 has no automatic terminal-retirement clock, permanent tombstone, or paid-bump transition.

 This is intentionally leaner than XPOP.
 XPOP carries its own UNL and manifest bundle so it can be independently verified as an external proof.
 Export witnesses